-Middlesex is in the second year of a 3-year project funded through a U.S. Department of Education Title VI Undergraduate International Studies and Foreign Language grant.
+Middlesex is completing its report of a 3-year project funded through a U.S. Department of Education Title VI Undergraduate International Studies and Foreign Language grant.
 This project aims at developing a model for “fast-tracking” the integrated development of Chinese language and area studies programs at undergraduate-serving colleges and universities.

 Partner institutions in the project are: Johnson County Community College (KS); Middlesex Community College (MA); Portland Community College (OR); University of North Carolina, Asheville; University of Texas, El Paso; and Mercer University (GA).

 ASDP has been awarded a 3-year grant by the National Endowment for the Humanities (NEH) as part of its Bridging Cultures at Community Colleges initiative.
 The focus is to assist 45 faculty members at 15 community colleges (organized in 5 different geographic clusters on the US mainland) to develop courses, programs and outreach activities related to cultural diversity in Asia, with a primary focus on China and Southeast Asia.
-The project includes a 10-day Summer Symposium (completed in July), Distinguished Lecture with Kathy Foley (see right), mentoring visits, a series of 2-day workshops, an online research conference and a final lessons-learned conference.
+The project includes a 10-day Summer Symposium, Distinguished Lecture with Kathy Foley (see right), mentoring visits, a series of 2-day workshops in 2013, an online research conference and a final lessons-learned conference (this Nov.).
 Middlesex is leader of a cluster that includes Bristol and Quinsigamond Community Colleges.
-The Distinguished Lecture event is planned for late October.

 Deliverables include East Asia and South East Asia Certificates, new courses, 2-4 week modules, film series, multiple campus events, common book forums, Faculty/Student/Community Outreach, and an e-portfolio blog for discussion and RLO resources.